kevinkuo52/VueDjangoTemplate/README.md

 backend api will run on http://localhost:8000/api/v1/

-## Issue with CORS
+## Issue with CORS on Chrome
-If running on chrome doesn't return the json response when clicking the search button, it's likely issues with CORS.
+When running on chrome, if clicking the search button doesn't retun the json response, it's likely issues with CORS.

 Running on incognito mode of chrome should work.